 The EUIPO only examines marks on absolute grounds for refusal (i.e. it mainly verifies that the mark is not descriptive, generic or deceptive in any of the European Union countries).

 However, it does not examine applications ex-officio on relative grounds for refusal, i.e. it will not refuse registration on account of the existence of any earlier trademark registrations in the European Union), but rather it is up to the owners of these registrations to file an opposition against such marks at the EUIPO.

 The European Union’s accession to the Madrid Protocol connects the registration procedure of an EU trademark application to the International trademark registration system.
-Thus, any person based in an EU State may file an application at the EUIPO not just to protect his mark as an EU trademark but also as an international trademark in the Member States of the Madrid Protocol.
+Thus, any physical or legal person may file an application at the EUIPO not just to protect his mark as an EU trademark but also as an international trademark in the Member States of the Madrid Protocol.

 10 years.
 This period can be renewed for further 10-year periods subject to payment of the appropriate fees.

-As from October 1, 2017, the date on which Regulation no. 2015/2424 enters into force, the Office for Harmonization in the Internal Market (OHIM) will be called the European Union Intellectual Property Office (EUIPO), and the Community trademark will be called the European Union trademark.
+As from October 1, 2017, the date on which Regulation No. 2015/2424 came into force, the Office for Harmonization in the Internal Market (OHIM) changed its name to the European Union Intellectual Property Office (EUIPO), and the Community trademark became the European Union trademark.